Pharmacovigilance inspection New

 Legal framework for pharmacovigilance inspection

-The MAH is obliged to operate a functioning, legally compliant pharmacovigilance system and to ensure a prompt and adequate response to drug-related emergencies, even outside office hours.
-There is no obligation for implementing a direct contact point around the clock for the customer, but in case of an emergency, it must be clear for the customer how to proceed (e.g. by setting up a mailbox or a clearly identifiable, regularly accessed PV e-mail address).
+The marketing authorisation holder of a medicinal product is obliged to operate a functioning, legally compliant pharmacovigilance system for its medicinal products and to ensure a prompt and adequate response to medicinal product-related emergencies with a health risk, even outside office hours.
+There is no immediate obligation to enable patients or customers to contact the company directly around the clock, but in an emergency it must be clear to them how to proceed (e.g. by setting up a mailbox or a clearly recognisable, regularly retrieved PV email address).

 Qualified Person responsible for Pharmacovigilance (QPPV)